jhucompilers/fall2022/assign/assign02.md

 <code class='highlighter-rouge'>OptArgList &rarr; ε</code> productions are
-*epsilon productions*, meaning that there are no symbols on the right hand side of the production, so they represent a step in the derivation where the nonterminal symbol on the left hand side expands to nothing.
+*epsilon productions*, meaning that there are no symbols on the right hand side of the production, so they represent a step in the derivation of the input string where the nonterminal symbol on the left hand side expands to nothing.

 As you implement these productions, you should think about how to best represent the constructs in the resulting AST.
 As with Assignment 1,